Looking for more information? Here’s everything you should need.

 The unlocking of energy reserves 100 times our current demand creates new possibilities for cheaper energy and more local jobs in a more equitable world with far less environmental stress.

-Poor countries are the greatest beneficiaries.
+Developing countries are the greatest beneficiaries.
 They have the largest ratio of solar and wind potential to energy demand and stand to unlock huge domestic benefits.